outlearn-content/angular/sections/step_05.md

 Enough of building an app with three phones in a hard-coded dataset!
-Let's fetch a larger dataset from our server using one of Angular's built-in services called {@link ng.$http $http}.
-We will use Angular's {@link guide/di dependency injection (DI)} to provide the service to the `PhoneListCtrl` controller.
+Let's fetch a larger dataset from our server using one of Angular's built-in services called $http.
+We will use Angular's dependency injection (DI) to provide the service to the `PhoneListCtrl` controller.

 * There is now a list of 20 phones, loaded from the server.